usethesource/rascal/src/org/rascalmpl/courses/Recipes/Common/AdHocDataExploration/AdHocDataExploration.md

 The problem we will look at comes from mathematics, and has a precise analytical solution, but let's use Rascal to explore the state space, and see how it can help us to build intuition.

-As you know, Rascal supports arbitrarily large numbers cleanly and simply, unlike more traditional languages like C or Java.
+As you know, Rascal supports arbitrarily large numbers internally (without additional libraries), unlike more traditional languages like C or Java.
 For example, if you want to compute 1000!, then it's a simple matter of calling `fact(1000)` at the command line.
 Let's use this definition of factorial: